sgmeyer/slash-wt-pingdom-checks/README.md

 Hit save one more time.
 Now go back to Slack and try it out.  `/wt pingdom-checks`.

-## Letting Other Users Use You Slack Webtask
+## Letting Other Users Use Your Slash Webtask

 Creating meaningful Slash Webtasks is easy and fun.
 To allow anyone in your organization to run your code run this in a DM `/wt acl add user pingdom-checks *` and that is it.
 You are making sweet monitoring magic.